 The introduction of a central bank’s digital currency will give a big boost to the digital economy.
 Digital currency will also lead to a more efficient and cheaper currency management system.
 The Indian finance minister said while presenting the federal budget in the parliament.

 However, we need to wait some more months for the clarity of Indian government-owned digital assets.
 After El-Salvador India is the second country who taken an official move on cryptos.

 How the 30% tax will impact Crypto Traders in India?

 The announcement of a heavy tax on crypto income comes as a big disappointment for crypto traders in India.
 As per the government, the loss arising from the sale of digital assets cannot be set off against any other income.

-Cryptos are extremely volatile assets, and often they lost their value more than 90%.
-If any crypto trader wants to sell their digital assets in an emergency, this move can damage almost all of his investment.
+Cryptos are extremely volatile assets, and often they lost their value by more than 90%.
+If any crypto trader wants to sell their digital assets in an emergency, this move can damage almost all of his investments.

 After the announcement of heavy taxes on Cryptos, India’s crypto exchanges have demanded clarity about the taxation over the income earned from the crypto assets.
 As there is still no clarity on how the government is going to regulate and tax the crypto assets.

 Crypto traders in India showed disappointment on social media after the announcement of a heavy tax.
 As per the Indian users, it’s a crackdown on the trading of cryptos in another way.
 While Indian crypto exchanges like WazirX welcomed the move of the government.

 There is also news from Turkey that the Erdogan government can regulate cryptos in the upcoming months.
 As per the report of Coindesk, the Turkey government is set to regulate the cryptos.